-For details about hardware requirements see General Scalability and Performance Guidelines in the Dimensions CM Scaling and Optimization Guide.
+For details about hardware requirements see Architecture and Optimization Guide.

 Licensing

 Evaluation License

 With an evaluation license you can use the software immediately after installation.
 You may enter a license server name or address any time during the evaluation period.
 For more on evaluation licenses see the System Administration Guide.